-- Represents amortized cost for fixed income securities and cost for preferred and common stock, limited partnership/limited liability company interests and equity warrants/options. - Fair value is determined by or under the direction of the Company's Board of Directors.
-See Note 2 for further details. - Non-income producing equity securities at December 31, 2020.
+Represents amortized cost for fixed income securities and cost for preferred and common stock, limited partnership/limited liability company interests and equity warrants/options.
+Fair value is determined by or under the direction of the Company's Board of Directors.
+See Note 2 for further details.
+(A)